Amy Paffrath

-Amy Paffrath (born July 22, 1983) is an American television presenter and actress.
+Amy Paffrath is an American television presenter and actress.

 Early life

-Paffrath was born in St. Louis on July 22, 1983 to Mark and Mary Paffrath.
-She is the middle child of seven.
+Paffrath is the middle child of seven.
 Her grandfather, Herman Paffrath, was also an actor.
-While growing up, her family would put on plays and newscasts at family parties.
-Her mom enrolled her in ballet, tap and jazz class when she was just 3-years-old.

-Paffrath attended the Missouri School of Journalism.
-While there, she completed an internship at Entertainment Tonight in Los Angeles.
 Paffrath earned her degree in Broadcast Journalism in 2005, and moved to Los Angeles in early 2006.

 Career

 Hosting

 From 2006 to 2007, Paffrath performed on-air reporting for Created by U and In the Mix, both on DirecTV.
 In early 2007, she hosted her own pop culture news show, Broadcaster News on broadcaster.com.
 Paffrath served as the longtime host of E!
 News Now; a red carpet correspondent for TV Guide's Hollywood 411; was a series regular on MSN's The Big Debate, and guest hosted on G4's Attack of the Show! and Fuel TV's The Daily Habit.

 Paffrath hosted MTV’s Jersey Shore: After Hours and seasons 4-6 of Jersey Shore: Reunion.
 She appeared on The Girl Spot on BiteSize TV.
 Paffrath was a red carpet correspondent for Yahoo!
 Movies.
 She hosted Top Story!
 Weekly on Improv Olympics; and seasons one and two of the reality series, Dating Naked, on VH1.
 In 2015, Paffrath hosted the Mid-America Emmy Awards.